dotnet/docs/docs/standard/serialization/system-text-json-migrate-from-newtonsoft-how-to.md

 If you follow this pattern, don't pass in the options object when recursively calling `Serialize` or `Deserialize`.
 The options object contains the `Converters` collection.
 If you pass it in to `Serialize` or `Deserialize`, the custom converter calls into itself, making an infinite loop that results in a stack overflow exception.
 If the default options are not feasible, create a new instance of the options with the settings that you need.
 This approach will be slow since each new instance caches independently.

-This is a simplified example.
+The preceding converter code is a simplified example.
 Additional logic would be required if you need to handle attributes (such as `[JsonIgnore]`) or different options (such as custom encoders).
+Also, the example code doesn't handle properties for which a default value is set in the constructor.
+And this approach doesn't differentiate between the following scenarios:

+* A property is missing from the JSON.
+* A property for a non-nullable type is present in the JSON, but the value is the default for the type, such as zero for an `int`.
+* A property for a nullable type is present in the JSON, but the value is null.

 ### Deserialize null to non-nullable type